 Shocking:

-Even with keeping my distance, using elbow frame techniques when dancing with clients and etc…you just cannot let your guard down for one second.
-Instances of sexual harassment have occurred to too many a dancer, and I am so sorry for anyone who has gone through it, and for the husband/boyfriends, who have to deal with their distressed partners after the fact.
+Even with keeping my distance, using elbow frame techniques when dancing with clients and etc, you just cannot let your guard down for one second.
+Instances of sexual harassment have occurred to too many dancers, and I am so sorry for anyone who has gone through it, and for the husbands/boyfriends, who have to deal with their distressed partners after the fact.
 They support us so much, but stuff like this makes our partners feel uneasy when we leave to perform and do our craft every night.

 It should never be that way.
 I perform for huge events full of families and women and children, so it’s shocking when something like this happens.
 Take care, and to learn more about me and my views on performing visit my “About This Belly Dancer in Orlando” Page.